 Go Scuba Diving

-Widely considered to be one of the best locations in the world to go scuba diving, Malta boasts an abundance of mesmerising marine life and some fascinating shipwrecks.
+Widely considered to be one of the best locations in the world to go scuba diving.
+Malta boasts an abundance of mesmerising marine life and some fascinating shipwrecks but as with most dive destinations, it is susceptible to changing conditions depending on the time of the year you visit.

 The clarity of the surrounding ocean provides superb visibility.
 This means it is perfect for both first-timers and experienced divers.
 The best sites are generally found in the North, but a number of diving schools can pick you up and drop you off at your hotel.